Luisin07/Luisin07/README.md

 ---

-## 🧠 About Me
+## About Me

-- Focused on **Web Development** and building real-world projects
-- Computer Science student strengthening technical foundations
-- Interested in **Data**, JavaScript ecosystem and modern technologies
+I am a Computer Science student focused on building real-world applications with a strong emphasis on web development.

+My goal is not just to write code, but to understand how systems work in practice — translating business rules into structured logic and clear user experiences.

-- Always improving skills and building a professional portfolio
+Currently, I am focused on strengthening my backend fundamentals, improving frontend execution, and building a portfolio that reflects real problem-solving ability.
-- Goal: build a solid career in tech and achieve international opportunities

 ---

-## 🚀 Tech Stack
+## Tech Stack

 <p align="center">
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />